MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 # Visit Your Documents Regularly

 Verify and repair the multiple copies.
 In general, we will use the term "auditing" to refer to checking documents for validity and repairing any errors discovered, wherever possible.

+### Strategies to Achieve Very Long Data Lifetimes

+How can we protect data over the long term against a wide range of error conditions?
+A single copy is vulnerable, regardless of its quality.
+Multiple high-quality copies still deteriorate over long periods.
+We must adopt active strategies to detect and correct errors in data to preserve the corpus over long periods.
+Such strategies must include three components: detecting errors, correcting errors, and actively seeking errors.

+- Detecting errors requires a certain redundancy in storage, typically parity, or comparison of copies, or special encodings.
+There is always some degree of damage that cannot be detected accurately, e.g., multiple errors in a simple parity system.
+- Correcting errors requires restoring a damaged copy with a correct copy, either by consulting a known good copy or by using an error-correcting encoding in the storage of the data.
+The ability of a system to correct errors is also limited, e.g., if all copies of the data are damaged.
+- Actively seeking errors requires a mechanism outside normal usage that examines all the data and checks its validity.
+The system searches all the data for latent errors in order to locate (and repair) them before they pile up and overwhelm the redundancy of storage.

+Strategies that include these three components are routinely used at low levels within computer systems.

+- Small regions of memory, e.g., RAM banks, disk sectors, are protected with parity bits or error-correcting codes.
+Parity provides only limited error detection; error-correcting codes provide some higher level of redundancy for detection and correction.
+And large memory arrays may be actively scrubbed to find and correct errors early.

+- Disk drives tend to fail all at once, but they are often protected by RAID or eraasure code structures and controllers.
+Such arrays of disks include redundant recording and parity to permit repair of failed drives.

+This study is concerned with providing a degree of redundancy and error correction for other groupings of data of different sizes:

+- Files or documents of intermediate size between sectors and drives; and
+- Entire storage services containing thousands of files.

+We explore a wide variety of strategies for protecting large collections of documents.
+Many variations are possible, of quality of storage devices and arrays, degree of redundancy (number of copies), frequency and speed of auditing and repair.
+With appropriate choices along these dimensions, the probability of permanent loss of documents can be reduced to very low levels.
+Even with low quality storage media and unreliable storage services, a high degree of redundancy and aggressive auditing and repair can protect collections against the ravages of age, imperfect administration, and unstable commercial services.

 ### The Process of Auditing and Repairing